appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 # Upload Files Using API

-This page shows you how to use the Filepicker widget to upload file data into API requests.
+This page shows you how to use the Filepicker widget to upload file data using API.

 ## Prerequisites

 * A [Filepicker](/reference/widgets/filepicker) widget to upload files.
-* Access to a cloud platform with an [API](/connect-data/reference/rest-api) setup.
-For this guide, lets use the [Cloudinary API](https://cloudinary.com/) as an example.
+* Access to a cloud platform with an [API](/connect-data/reference/rest-api) endpoints.

 ## Configure query